The Runway Marketing Plan for Nurses

 Think about it, do you want people constantly pushing you to buy something?

-The key to marketing is to create value, to create trust and to create desire.
+The key to marketing for nurses is to create value, to create trust and to create desire.
 None of this includes harassing your co-workers to buy your skin care line or “bomb” hair care products.

-Business is all about relationships and solving problems.
+Being a nurse entrepreneur in business is all about relationships and solving problems.
 The single most powerful predictor of your business success is your ability to build relationships.
 And not sleazy, sales-y, one sided relationships, but real relationships with a network of people who trust you.

 This is where marketing comes into the picture.